Marc Jacobs Lists Chic Manhattan Townhouse for $16 Million

 Following news that he had purchased a Frank Lloyd Wright–designed estate in Westchester County, New York, fashion designer Marc Jacobs has put his Manhattan townhouse on the market for just under $16 million.

 Jacobs bought the 4,300-square-foot home, which is located on a quiet, tree-lined block in the West Village, as a raw space in 2009.
 The four-story residence is part of architect Robert A.M.
 Stern’s high-profile Superior Ink development, which comprises seven brick townhouses and a 17-story waterfront tower.

 Several interior designers helped Jacobs achieve a refined yet relaxed environment.
-Among them were Thad Hayes and Gachot Studios’ John Gachot (a former Hayes employee), as well as Paul Fortune, who is a longtime collaborator and friend of Jacobs’s.
+Among them were Thad Hayes and Gachot Studios’ John Gachot (a former Hayes employee), as well as Paul Fortune, who is a longtime collaborator and friend of Jacobs’s, and Andre Tchelistcheff Architects.
 As a result, neutrals dominate in the three-bedroom abode, with walls sheathed in blond wood, mahogany, and honey-hued marble.

 A testament to Jacobs’s highly curated aesthetic, luxe touches can be found throughout, including custom-made hardware from H. Theophile and light switches from Meljac.
 (The property also comes with perhaps the ultimate Manhattan perk: an elevator that links all four floors.)

 In addition, the place boasts nearly 1,500 square feet of outdoor space, including a garden courtyard and a rooftop terrace, plus there’s access to the amenities within Superior Ink, like a 24-hour concierge, a gym, cinema rooms, and a garage.